shanbel-kassa/shanbel-kassa/README.md

 ## Software developer

-I`m Shanbel Kassa from Ethiopia ,Passionate full-stack developer with 3+ years of hands-on experience in developing scalable websites/applications using a wide range of front-end and back-end skills like HTML,CSS, .NETCore,javaScript,NodJs,Typescript ,angular,reactJs,tailwind css, ant design.
+I`m Shanbel Kassa from Ethiopia ,Passionate full-stack developer with 3+ years of hands-on experience in developing scalable websites/applications using a wide range of front-end and back-end skills like HTML,CSS, .NETCore,javaScript,NodJs,Typescript ,angular,reactJs,tailwind css,nextJS, ant design.

 ## Skills